 5. Setup As New iPhone

-Once the Restore process is completed, you will see your iPhone starting with the “Hello Screen” or the Slide to Set Up option.
-Slide the screen to the left to start the setup process.
+Once the Restore process is completed, you will see your iPhone starting with ‘Hello Screen’.

 Follow the On-screen instructions, until you reach Apps and Data screen, providing you with different options to Restore your Locked iPhone.